RyanMitchellWilson/ReactNativeTechnicalInterviewSkeleton/README.md

 ## Challenge
 We will give you the challenge at the time of the interview.
-To prepare, please familiarize yourself with ReduxJS Toolkit, TypeScript, and React Hooks.
+Feel free to explore the code and get familiar.

 ## Handy Documents
 https://moment.github.io/luxon/api-docs/index.html